rsautter/GPA/README.md

 Obs: Requires Cython

 ## Log
 Jun.
-26, 2020 - Changed deploy system to
+26, 2020 - Changed deploy system to setuptools

 Jul.
 01, 2019 - Changed GPA constructor, it receives modular and angular tolerance as input.\
 &emsp;&emsp; &emsp; &emsp; &emsp; - Now the evaluation function receives the matrix as an argument.\
 &emsp;&emsp; &emsp; &emsp; &emsp; - ScaleGPA has now a better performance.\